Robert H. Goddard: A Method of Reaching Extreme Altitudes

 In 1919 Goddard thought that it would be premature to disclose the results of his experiments because his engine was not sufficiently developed.
-Dr. Webster realized that Goddard had accomplished a good deal of fine work and insisted that Goddard publish his progress so far or he would take care of it himself, so Goddard asked the Smithsonian Institution if it would publish the report, updated with notes, that he had submitted in late 1916.
+Webster realized that Goddard had accomplished a good deal of fine work and insisted that Goddard publish his progress so far or he would take care of it himself, so Goddard asked the Smithsonian Institution if it would publish the report, updated with notes, that he had submitted in late 1916.

 In late 1919, the Smithsonian published Goddard's groundbreaking work, A Method of Reaching Extreme Altitudes.
 The report describes Goddard's mathematical theories of rocket flight, his experiments with solid-fuel rockets, and the possibilities he saw of exploring Earth's atmosphere and beyond.
 Along with Konstantin Tsiolkovsky's earlier work, The Exploration of Cosmic Space by Means of Reaction Devices, Goddard's report is regarded as one of the pioneering works of the science of rocketry, and 1750 copies were distributed worldwide.
 Goddard also sent a copy to individuals who requested one, until his personal supply was exhausted.
 Smithsonian aerospace historian Frank Winter said that this paper was "one of the key catalysts behind the international rocket movement of the 1920s and 30s."

 Goddard described extensive experiments with solid-fuel rocket engines burning high-grade nitrocellulose smokeless powder.
 A critical breakthrough was the use of the steam turbine nozzle invented by the Swedish inventor Gustaf de Laval.
 The de Laval nozzle allows the most efficient (isentropic) conversion of the energy of hot gases into forward motion.
 By means of this nozzle, Goddard increased the efficiency of his rocket engines from two percent to 64 percent and obtained supersonic exhaust velocities of over Mach 7.